NeilsBored/NeilsBored/README.md

   https://github.com/NeilsBored/Don-t-Panic

 ---
-<p> “Every great and deep difficulty bears in itself it’s own solution.
+<p>“Every great and deep difficulty bears in itself it’s own solution.
-  It forces us to change our thinking in order to find it.” </p>
+It forces us to change our thinking in order to find it.”</p>
 <b>-Niels Bohr</b>

 <br>
 <br>

-<p>I’m Nobody!
+<p>"I’m Nobody!
 Who are you?
 Are you – Nobody – too?
 Then there’s a pair of us!
 Don't tell! they'd advertise – you know!